 He also engages with government to formulate more inclusive health policies, build primary health centres and allocate more resources to fund health care budgets.
 We source for funding from corporate organisations and other social enterprise to invest into our public health system as a civil responsibility aimed at bridging the inequality gap in health care service distribution.

 His organization 360degreeHEALTH NETwork trains volunteers and health care providers on emergency preparedness as a means of building internal capacity.
 They also engage the government through consultations to set favourable health policies and consistently seek for more platforms to recruit more volunteers to pioneer our initiative in different geographical locations.

 The overall impact of his initiative has bridged the inequality gap in health care service delivery through free medical outreaches in rural communities; engaging Nigerian government and health agencies to create health initiatives that would benefit vulnerable groups.
-Local communities in about 8 states out of Nigerian 36 states and a community in northern part of Benin republic has benefited from the impact of our program which includes free medical outreaches through effective collaborations with community organisations and government agencies reaching out to over 3,000 respondents each month.
+Local communities in about 8 states out of Nigerian 36 states and a community in northern part of Benin republic has benefited from the impact of our program which includes free medical outreaches through effective collaborations with community organisations and government agencies reaching out to over 50,000 respondents since 2016.

 He have also supported and volunteered in several government sponsored health care programs such as implementing on the roll back malaria initiative and immunisation programs against measles and Poliomyelitis in different communities in Nigeria and also with the Nigerian red cross society and rotaract club in disaster management and mitigation.